zkchong/puchong-properties-2019-april/README.md

 - price_min : Minimum selling price.
 - price_max : Maximum selling price.
 - title : The title of unit in the properties website.
 We notice some of them didnt specify the addr_l3 and there is a need to ETL this field to get the right addr_l3.

+## Disclaimer
+Data is extracted from public website and the project is done during my free time.